 If you’re like me, you love going everywhere with your dog.
-Enjoying the outdoors is one of the greatest joys of owning a pet.
+Enjoying the outdoors with your pet is one of the greatest joys of owning a pooch.

 One of my favorite ways to enjoy spending time with my dog is to go hammock camping.

-While it may seem unorthodox at first, it’s actually really fun and easier than it seems.
-If you already go hammock camping, you may already have most the gear needed.
+While it may seem unorthodox at first, it’s actually really fun and easier than it might seem.
+If you already go hammock camping, you may have most of the gear needed.

 There are just a few extra things you’ll need before taking your dog hammock camping with you.